eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-control-plane.md

 ## Remote Controller

-We can expand a Remote Control Plane by deploying a new Controller.
+You can expand a Remote Control Plane by deploying a new Controller.

 ```yaml
 apiVersion: iofog.org/v2